KarelKubat/dbcpp/sql3cpp/README.md

-# sql3: db-compliant implementation for Sqlite3
+# sql3: db-compliant Implementation for Sqlite3

 Package `sql3` implements the transactional database API for Sqlite3 as specified by package `db`.
 Since Sqlite3 has commit-control on database connection level, there is also a representation of such connections.

 This description only shows the `sql3` specifics.
-For a more thorough description of the API please refer to the package [dbpcpp](../dbcpp/).
+For a more thorough description of the API please refer to the package [dbcpp](../dbcpp/).
 There are also [examples](../examples) that you can follow.

 In order to compile this, you can type `make` in this directory, which creates the library and runs tests. `make clean` removes artifacts.
 A prerequisite is that the Sqlite3 development package is installed on your system.
 For Debian-based systems this can be achieved using `apt-get install libsqlite3-dev`.
+In order to install, use the top-level `Makefile` of this project.

 ## sql3::Connection